efmkoene/efmkoene.github.io/_posts/2021-03-09-time-reverse-imaging-without-the-mystery.md

 What this image tells us is *how* to update the model in order to decrease the cost-function.
 We would simply change our velocity model following the rule $v_{i+1}=v_i + \alpha \text{d}J/\text{d}v$, where we iterate through $v_i$ a number of times.

-If you repeat this enough times, for appropriate step lengths $\alpha$, you (can) converge towards the true velocity model.
+If you repeat this enough times, for appropriate step lengths $\alpha$, you (can) converge to the true velocity model.
 For example, you will find the following result

 ![FWI_convergence](/assets/img/FWI_convergence.gif)

 And with that, I finish my introduction to a computation of full waveform inversion, without all the complicated math of Laplacian multipliers, operators, working in the frequency domain or with use of other assumptions.
-Of course, those other more complicated methods have their merit, as they allow us to generalize FWI in a strict and rigorous way, and allow us to generalize the theory for (much) more complicated wave physics.
+Of course, those other more complicated methods have their merit, as they allow us to generalize FWI in a strict and rigorous way, including the theory for (much) more complicated wave physics and much more complicated models (with anisotropy, density variations, ...).
 But, for a first introduction, I think that the theory as described here is a lot simpler, as it doesn't require any mathematics beyond some simple linear algebra.